 Structuring the Internship program

 Whatever you decide to do, the most important part of any internship is to have a structured system in place.
 Having a specific purpose in mind should be at the core of everything your company does, and hiring an intern is no different.
-Before you look into remote interns, think about what tasks or project should be completed by the end of the internship.
+Before you look into remote interns, think about what tasks or projects should be completed by the end of the internship.

 Having this end vision will help you formulate intermediate plans and tasks for the intern to accomplish.
 Interns want their work to have value and mean something.
 Unorganized internships will reflect poorly on the company and without the proper direction, the intern will resent wasting their time.